jetty-project/jetty-reactive-httpclient/README.md

 });
 ```

-Then the response content (if any) can be further processed:
+The response content (if any) can be further processed:

 ```java
 Single<Long> contentLength = Flowable.fromPublisher(publisher)